 According to Culturro, 73% of employees who leave their jobs do so because of poor cultural fit.

 When hiring a candidate, consider how well they will work with your other team members.
 You need to have an environment where the new hire will feel supported, get along with colleagues, and grow.

-The interview process will help you get an understanding of a candidate’s personality.
+The interview process will help you understand a candidate’s personality.
 Pointed questions like, “where do you see yourself in five years?” can help you understand the candidates’ goals.

-Considering how people will get along on your team is an essential element of effective talent management.
+Considering how people will get along on your team is essential for effective talent management.
 The wrong hire can sow discord and make teams unhappy.
 That can impact productivity and team morale.

 2. Ensure effective onboarding